Esri/geotrigger-sdk-ios/README.md

 ### Without Cocoapods

-The Geotrigger SDK relies on the following Apple system libraries, which you'll need to make sure your project links:
+1. Copy the `GeotriggerSDK.framework` file from the [GitHub repo](https://github.com/Esri/geotrigger-sdk-ios) into your project and link against it.
+The easiest way to do this is to simply drag and drop it from Finder into the Frameworks folder in XCode.
+2. Link in our dependencies.
+This can be done either of the following ways:
+  1. Setting the "Enable Modules (C and Objective-C)" and "Link Frameworks Automatically" flags to `YES` in the "Apple LLVM 5.0 - Language - Modules" section of the Build Settings.
+These values are the defaults in XCode 5 and above.
+  1. If for some reason you can't link frameworks automatically, these are the libraries that will be required to be linked in your project:
     * CoreLocation
     * Security
     * SystemConfiguration
     * MobileCoreServices

-Once you have all of the prerequisite dependencies added to your project the only thing left to do is copy the `GeotriggerSDK.framework` file from the [GitHub repo](https://github.com/Esri/geotrigger-sdk-ios) into your project and link against it.
-The easiest way to do this is to simply drag and drop it from Finder into the Frameworks folder in XCode.

 ## Set up the GeotriggerManager